hkarl/propgen/docsource/installation.rst

 - Install an up-to-date TexLive.
 Unfortunately, even ubunutu 12.04 still comes with an 2009 texlive, far too outdated for our needs.
-Follow instructions here: http://www.tug.org/texlive/quickinstall.html .
+Follow instructions here: http://www.tug.org/texlive/quickinstall.html or try the backported TexLive 2012 from here: http://askubuntu.com/questions/163682/how-do-i-install-the-latest-tex-live-2012.
 Note: this can take a while...

 Note: there is a little pitfall.
 Don't put the PATH definition in .bashrc, else the upstart script will not find the latex binaries.
 The texlive PATH extension has to go into ~/.profile.